marwhals/marwhals/README.md

 # Welcome to My GitHub

-This is a person account for holding code which is either useful or interesting.
+This is a personal account for holding code which is either useful or interesting.

 ---
 ## Languages